cowboyisaac/jolt/jolt-core/src/bin/README_sumcheck_experiment.md

 ## Tiling and L1 sizing

-- Streaming uses tiled evaluation to improve cache locality.
+- Tiling uses tiled evaluation to improve cache locality.
 Tile length is derived from the configured L1 size:
   - `tile_len ≈ L1_bytes / (degree * elem_bytes)`, clamped to [64, 1024] and rounded to a power of two.
   - `--l1-kb` sets L1_bytes = KB * 1024; default is 32 KiB.
   - Deferred binding: bind() records the next challenge; at the start of compute, the instance applies the pending challenge to produce halved polynomials, then computes the product-sum evaluations.